Lightninbolt986/Wadafek/README.md

 ## Invite bot - [Link here](https://discord.com/oauth2/authorize?client_id=929616576691449926&scope=bot&permissions=2147798016)

 ## Thank You
-> A **BIG** thanks to [Documatic](https://documatic.com) for giving us the opportunity to participate in this hackathon and enable us to compete with others to laern more.
-> We genuinely had fun doing this project and had a unique experience.
+> A **BIG** thanks to [Documatic](https://documatic.com) for giving us the opportunity to participate in this hackathon and enable us to compete with others to learn more.
+We genuinely had fun doing this project and had a unique experience.